Sign in →

 Adults: 65-140%

-Normal, full-term newborn infants or healthy premature infants may have decreased levels (≥20%) that may not reach adult levels for 180 days or more postnatal.*
+Normal, full-term infants or healthy premature infants may have decreased levels (≥20%) that may not reach adult levels for 180 days or more postnatal.*

 *See Pediatric Hemostasis References section in Coagulation Guidelines for Specimen Handling and Processing.